 THE MR. POWER TOOL SAFETY POSTER that reminds people to prepare for the job, dress for the job and perform the job with SAFETY in mind.

-POWER TOOL SAFETY - a four page cartoon brochure consisting of recommendations for safe use of portable and stationary power tools on the job or at home.
+POWER TOOL SAFETY - a four page cartoon brochure consisting of recommendations for safe use of portable, stationary, lawn and garden power tools on the job or at home.
+(Available in English or Spanish)